NUbots/NUbots/README.md

 Once you have built code in the local docker container, you may want to run binaries that do not depend on the robots hardware.
 For example those that use gazebo simulations.
-To run commands like these you use the run command of b.
+To run commands like these you use the `run` command of `b`.
-For example, to run the nusighttest binary run:
+For example, to run the `nusighttest` binary run:

 ```sh
 ./b run nusighttest